zsparal/api-documentation/source/reference/v2/methods-api/list-methods.rst

 Mollie Connect/OAuth parameters
 -------------------------------
-If you're creating an app with Mollie Connect/OAuth, the following parameters are also available.
+If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the following parameters are also available.
 With the ``profileId`` parameter, you must specify which profile you want to look at when listing methods.
 Organizations can have multiple profiles for each of their websites.
 See :doc:`Profiles API </reference/v2/profiles-api/get-profile>` for more information.